The Pure Talalay Bliss Advantage

 The bottom layer of the mattress is the stabilization layer.

 The reason why we call our brand “Pure” is because we don’t dilute the benefits of the Talalay by topping it with fibers, quilting and foam like most mattresses do.
 By doing so, most, if not all, of the benefits of Talalay are lost.
 We do not quilt the top of the mattress, use fiber, or use foams.
-Our design maximizes the benefits of natural Talalay:
+Our design maximizes the benefits of Talalay:

 - Naturally breathable which dissipates body heat